 not our enthusiasm in our work nor creative expansion beyond it—

-that ultimately leads us
+which ultimately leads us

 “into repentance—into this new “framework of understanding” (metanoia, Rom 2:4).